JetBrains/xodus-dnq/README.md

 [![JetBrains incubator project](http://jb.gg/badges/incubator.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

 # xodus-dnq
-Kotlin library for the data definition and query over Xodus.
+Xodus-DNQ is a Kotlin library that contains the data definition language and queries for [Xodus](https://jetbrains.github.io/xodus/), a transactional schema-less embedded database.
+Xodus-DNQ provides the same support for Xodus that ORM frameworks provide for SQL databases.
+With Xodus-DNQ, you can define your persistent meta-model using Kotlin classes.

+[YouTrack](https://jetbrains.com/youtrack) and [Hub](https://jetbrains.com/hub) use Xodus-DNQ for
+persistent layer definition.

 More documentation https://jetbrains.github.io/xodus-dnq.